classidied/bootleg-ctf-writeups/README.md

 # Google CTF 2021 - Beginner's Quest
-A compilation of the bootleg solutions I found for the [beginner's quest](https://capturetheflag.withgoogle.com/beginners-quest)
+When the [beginner's quest](https://capturetheflag.withgoogle.com/beginners-quest) gets difficult at the 3rd challenge :pensive: